aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

    uses the BGR-format instead of the common RGB-format.

-   Lines 12-32 implement a helper function ``map_bbox_to_image_coords`` to map the bounding box coordinates to the image coordinates, as explained :ref:`above <coordinate_systems>`.
+   Lines 12-32 implement a helper function ``map_bbox_to_image_coords`` to map the bounding box coordinates to the image coordinates, as explained in :ref:`this section <tutorial_coordinate_systems>`.

    Line 42 is the node object initializer.
 We do not require any special setup, so it simply calls the ``__init__`` method of its parent class.